javierlores/NLICDB/README.md

 ------
 Tests are performed using nosetests

-To install nose tests execute "$ sudo pip install nose"
+To install nosetests execute "$ sudo pip install nose"

-Then, navigate to the tests directory and execute "$ nosetests" to execute tests.
+Then, navigate to the /tests and execute "$ nosetests" to execute tests.

 Examples
 -------